 Acne fulminans in Child

-The inciting antigen is believed to be from Cutibacterium acnes (formerly known as Propionibacterium acnes).
-Testosterone may play a role in the pathogenesis as well, as this steroid hormone increases sebum excretion and the population density of C acnes.
-Circulating immune complexes have been found in patients with acne fulminans.
+While the pathogenesis of acne fulminans remains to be fully elucidated, the main inciting antigen is believed to be from Cutibacterium acnes (formerly known as Propionibacterium acnes).
+Testosterone exacerbates the process by increasing sebum excretion and the population density of C acnes.

 In acne fulminans without systemic symptoms (AF-WOSS), patients present with a sudden onset of large inflammatory cysts, nodules, papules, pustules, and abscesses.
 In acne fulminans with systemic symptoms (AF-SS), patients are febrile with systemic complaints, which may include polyarthralgia, myalgias, malaise, anorexia, and weight loss.
 Splenic tenderness, erythema nodosum, and bone pain from aseptic osteolysis have been reported.

-Isotretinoin treatment, especially if given at high doses, may induce acne fulminans in individuals with severe acne.
-The diagnosis is known as isotretinoin-induced acne fulminans without systemic symptoms (IIAF-WOSS), since systemic symptoms are typically absent.
+When isotretinoin treatment induces acne fulminans in individuals with severe acne, this is known as isotretinoin-induced acne fulminans without systemic symptoms (IIAF-WOSS) since systemic symptoms are typically absent.
 In rare cases, systemic symptoms accompany, and the diagnosis is known as isotretinoin-induced acne fulminans with systemic symptoms (IIAF-SS).

 Acne fulminans can be the dermatologic manifestation of SAPHO (synovitis, pustulosis, hyperostosis, and osteitis), PAPA (pyogenic arthritis, pyoderma gangrenosum, and acne), PASH (pyoderma gangrenosum, acne, and suppurative hidradenitis), and PAPASH (pyogenic arthritis, pyoderma gangrenosum, acne, and suppurative hidradenitis) syndromes.